julianoabr/ActiveDirectory_HealthCheck/README.md

 *_YOU SHOULD CREATE AN SERVICE ACCOUNT WITH DOMAIN ADMINS PERMISSIONS TO RUN THIS SCRIPT PROPERLY_"

-[x] AD_Health_Check_Ambev_v1.17_GIT.ps1 - is the main script
+[x] AD_Health_Check_v1.18_GIT.ps1 - This is the main script

 [x] AD_Configuration.xml - file where you put your PDC, SCHEMA MASTER, RID MASTER, INTRASTRUCTURE MASTER, NAMING MASTER and yours Sites, Subnets and Links

 [x] gpotool.exe - This tool is explained in https://www.windowstechno.com/group-policy-verification-tool-gpotool-exe/

-[x] KPIDefaultLarge-0.gif , KPIDefaultLarge-1.gif, KPIDefaultLarge-2.gif - Images to show the general status of HTML
+[x] Button-Blank-Gray-icon.png ,Button-Blank-Green-icon.png, Button-Blank-Red-icon.png and Button-Blank-Yellow-icon.png  - Images must stay in subfolder Images.
+One level where you put the main script.